 F-1-52: Children from prior marriage of a marriage immigrant (March 2025)

 Added March 2025.
-Covers the biological or adopted children that a marriage immigrant (F-6 holder) had from a previous marriage or relationship, who are not children of the current Korean sponsor.
-This addresses a gap where stepchildren joining their F-6 parent in Korea had no clear F-1 subtype.
+Covers the biological or adopted children that a marriage immigrant ( holder) had from a previous marriage or relationship, who are not children of the current Korean sponsor.
+This addresses a gap where stepchildren joining their F-6 parent in Korea had no clear subtype.
 Requirements: the F-6 holder must be actively residing in Korea, and the child must be under 19 (or under 25 in school).

 Korean citizen sponsor (F-1-1, F-1-3):